9 Easy Hikes in Rocky Mountain National Park with Kids

 You’ll have to decide your kid’s attitude and experience hiking.
 We’ve done this a couple times, and ours did fine.

 Make sure to bring a pack with snacks and water and other necessities.
 And of course, always carry out what you bring in.
-Here are some great packs to carry.
+Here is our favorite day pack to carry.

 7. Bierstadt Lake Trailhead to Bear Lake